 The extensive use of Accoya wood cladding and Accoya wood decking were key elements of LSI architects’ design.
 However, given that ‘The Haven’ is in a flood zone, surrounded on three sides by water and constantly exposed to a high moisture content in the air, LSI needed to find a wood that they could be confident would deliver durability, dimensional stability and aesthetics.
 Accoya wood presented the perfect answer.

-Accoya, supplied by International Timber, was used for siding, stairs and decking.
+Accoya, supplied by International Timber, was used for cladding and decking.
 The glue laminated Accoya wood for the curved rear screen was manufactured by Newnham & Abel Ltd and hand finished with a protective merbau-coloured coating from WoodGuard by Guard Industrie.
 The same finish was factory applied to the cladding.